Entered August 2014; revised April 2021

 The painting was engraved in reverse by Jean Moyreau before June 1730 when the engraving was announced for sale in the Mercure de France (pp. 1603-04).
 Moyreau disguised the oval format of the painting by extending the composition into a rectangle, and did the same for the pendant painting, Le Défillé.

-Paris, collection of Jean de Jullienne (1686-1766, art dealer and close friend of Watteau's).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 The engraving, issued in 1730, states: “Tirée du Cabinet de M.r de Jullienne.”
 The painting was sold by Jullienne prior to 1756 since it is not included in the illustrated manuscript catalogue of his collection made at that time and now in the Morgan Library & Museum, New York.

 Paris, collection of Louis François de Bourbon, prince de Conti (1717-1776).
 His sale, Paris, April 8–June 6, 1777, lot 665: “Antoine Watteau . . .
 Une Alte d'infanterie: on y voit trois femmes, dont une Vivandiere.
 Une marche de Cavalerie & d'Infanterie.
 Ces deux tableaux qui sont d’un faire savant, sont peint sur toile, & portent chacun 13 pouces de haut, sur 16 pouces de large.”
 The painting sold for 665 livres to "Menajeau" according to an annotated copy of the catalogue in the Rijksbureau voor Kunsthistorische Documentatie.